qfpl/reflex-dom-canvas/README.md

 the render function isn't implemented.
 Also only a bare minimum of the ``Canvas2DRenderingContext`` functions have been implemented.
 Sufficient for basic testing, but nothing more.

+I'm not convinced I need a monad transformer for this.
+What I think I need to be doing is returning a ``Dynamic t X`` where ``X`` is something that is to be filled with ``CanvasM`` type things.
+That I can draw later...
+But I don't have a full picture in my head of how this will work.